This video is the follow up to my first long lining video "Starting Your Horse On The Longe Line."

 They are what I call "tractor" quality, nothing fancy but they turn over some ground.
 If you want glitz and gloss, go to your local video rental chain or buy someone else's rehearsed, edited and polished productions at up to ten times the cost.

-If my videos should happen to fall beneath your expectations simply contact me (I'm not hiding) for one of the best return policies you'll find anywhere.
-If you are not COMPLETELY happy simply let me know and I'll refund EVERY cent of your money.
+If my videos should happen to fall beneath your expectations simply contact me (I'm not hiding) for one of the best return policies you'll find anywhere: If you do not think my videos are worth what you pay for them simply let me know and I will return EVERY cent of your money.
+THERE IS NO RISK.

 Back To Top